ikeike443/HudsonPluginForPlay/README.md

 Play!Framework plugin for Jenkins
 =================================

 This plugin allows Jenkins to execute several actions available in the Play!Framework command-line.
-It supports Play!1.X, Play!2.X and Activator.
+It supports Play!1.X, Play!2.X up to 2.4, and Activator.

 For more information, please refer to the plugin's [website].